 - Even if the activity is civil according to Article 11 of the law on commercial transactions.

 Whereas, the texts relating to Articles 2(4) and 142 of Federal Decree-Law No. 9 of 2016 on bankruptcy state that its provisions apply only to those:

-- Who, in the legal sense, are approved by the merchant’s description?
+- Who, in the legal sense, is approved by the merchant’s description?

-- Who are doing business in his name in a professional and exploitative manner?
+- Who is doing business in his name in a professional and exploitative manner?

 A general partner in a business that does trading as a profession fits the merchant’s description.
 Declaring bankruptcy, it was ruled and based on what this Court’s judiciary performed, is a punishment reserved for merchants who fail to meet their commercial commitments due to financial insolvency.

 The Court went on to say that the term “merchant” solely refers to: